 Kimberly’s work as an advocate for kinship care has remained a focus of her career.
 She is devoted to providing avenues to amplify the voices of the unheard.
 She currently serves as: a member of the SC Kinship Care Advisory Council- an initiative of the Sisters of Charity Foundation, a member of the SC Department of Social Services Kinship Care Advisory Panel, the Executive Chair of the SC Citizen Review Panel, and a Kinship Care Consultant.
 Dr. Janha served as an adjunct professor for Purdue Global for over five years and is currently an Adjunct Professor for Columbia International University in Columbia, SC.

 After witnessing the lack of support and resources for kinship caregivers, Dr. Janha knew that this void was hers to fill.
 In 2020, she birthed Kindred Hearts of South Carolina with her husband.
 As Co-Founder and CEO, Dr. Janha seeks to bring awareness to the age-old phenomenon of kin caring for their kin and build a community that is equipped to support this population.
 Dr. Janha serves through the belief that intentional collaboration can be the force that sustains a community.
 This drives her to passionately explore partnerships that can strengthen the network of service providers.

-When she is not developing and enhancing support systems for caregivers, Kimberly can be found spending time with her husband and children.
+When she is not developing and enhancing support systems for caregivers, Kimberly can be found spending time with her family.
 She chooses to live by the words of Mahatma Gandhi– “The best way to find yourself is to lose yourself in service of others.”
 By immersing herself in work for vulnerable populations, she has managed to find her own life’s purpose.
 Simply put, Dr. Janha and her work for kinship care has only just begun.